lironli/interactive-map-app/README.md

 ## Features

 - Leaflet map integration using OpenStreetMap tiles.
+- Buttons to add different feature to the map
 - Add points/markers by clicking on the map.
 Popups showing marker coordinates.
 - Draw a polygon on the map by clicking multiple points and complete the shape with a double click or "Finish Polygon" button.
+- Draw a line string on the map by clicking multiple points and complete the shape with a double click or "Finish Line" button.

 ---